Olygo/OCI_Resources/oci-dl-reports/README.md

 ## @author: Florian Bonneville,
     Oct.
 24th 2022

- Supports Python 3
+    version: 1.0
+    Bug report, questions, comments: _olygo.git@gmail.com_

-####DISCLAIMER – This is not an official Oracle application,  It does not supported by Oracle Support.
+***DISCLAIMER – This is not an official Oracle application,  It does not supported by Oracle Support.***

-*This script download & extract your OCI Cost reports into your own bucket for the current month (default) or for a specified month & year (arguments).*
+*This script downloads & extracts your OCI Cost Reports into your own bucket for the current month (default) or for a specified month & year (arguments).*

 ##  optional arguments: